Review: Quantum Metrology and Sensing with Many-Body Systems: Non-Equilibrium Quantum Sensing: Sequential Measurements Metrology

-Despite the above, the investigation of sequential measurement sensing schemes is usually limited to short lengths of measurement sequences due to the exponential growth of measurement outcomes with the number of sequences---$(2^N)^q$ for $N$ measurements on $q$ spins.
-Thus, evaluating all probabilities distributions becomes intractable.
-For estimating sensing precision with a large number of sequential measurements, indirect approaches have been proposed, such as functional analysis of the measurement outcomes, showing a Fisher information increasing linearly with the number of sequential measurements $n_\mathrm{seq}$~\cite{burgarth2015quantum}, namely $I_C(\lambda) \simeq \frac{n_\mathrm{seq}}{\sigma^2}\left( \partial_\lambda \langle S \rangle_* \right)^2$, or via correlated stochastic processes~\cite{Radaelli_2023}.
-Moreover, single-trajectory based sensing~\cite{gambetta2001state, mabuchi1996dynamical} utilizing maximum-likelihood estimators~\cite{7403443} (with convergence proof~\cite{mael2022}) has recently been proposed.
+\vm{Nonetheless, sequential measurement sensing schemes rapidly become limited to short measurement sequences due to the exponential growth of measurement outcomes with the number of sequences---$(2^N)^q$ for $N$ measurements on $q$ qubits.} Thus, evaluating all probabilities distributions becomes intractable.
+For estimating sensing precision with a large number of sequential measurements, indirect approaches have been proposed, such as functional analysis of the measurement outcomes, showing a Fisher information increasing linearly with the number of sequential measurements $n_\mathrm{seq}$~\cite{burgarth2015quantum}, namely $I(\theta) \simeq n_\mathrm{seq}$, or via correlated stochastic processes~\cite{Radaelli_2023}.
+Moreover, single-trajectory based sensing~\cite{gambetta2001state, HMabuchi_1996} utilizing maximum-likelihood estimators~\cite{7403443} (with convergence proof~\cite{bompais2022parameter}) has recently been proposed.
 This approach demonstrates that a single sequential run (a trajectory) with $n_\mathrm{seq}{\gg}1$ is enough to achieve estimation with arbitrary precision.
 Recently, using a Monte Carlo methodology, a comprehensive analysis of sequential measurements metrology for $n_{\mathrm{seq}} \gg 1$ has been presented.
-This analysis evaluates the increment in Fisher information as\cite{yang2023extractable}:
+This analysis evaluates the increment in Fisher information as~\cite{yang2023extractable} \vm{(for clarity of presentation, we have omitted the unknown parameter to be estimated, that is $I^{(n_\mathrm{seq})}(\theta){:=}I^{(n_\mathrm{seq})}$):}